 (Copyright© 2017 by Larry Gowdy) Lack of security can cause your website to go offline.

-The Top Seven Reasons Why a Website Goes Offline
+The Top Six Reasons Why a Website Goes Offline

 Most website owners likely take-down their websites on purpose, but the following are common causes of websites going offline without the owners' intentions.